KimScheffler/technical-writing-portfolio/docs/en/work-samples/style-guide.md

 ### Gender-inclusive language

 For the sake of readability, this documentation uses gender-neutral language wherever possible.

-Where gender-specific terms are used, they are intended to refer to all genders equally.

 ---